mosip/inji-certify/README.md

         *  JAR file for mock identity can be downloaded [here](https://repo1.maven.org/maven2/io/mosip/esignet/mock/mock-esignet-integration-impl/0.9.2/mock-esignet-integration-impl-0.9.2.jar)
       * For certify:
         * In the [docker compose file](docker-compose/docker-compose-certify/docker-compose.yml) uncomment the [enable_certify_artifactory](docker-compose/docker-compose-certify/docker-compose.yml#L107) and [volume](docker-compose/docker-compose-certify/docker-compose.yml#L114)
         * create a folder with name certify inside loader_path folder created in the above step and add the jar file inside the folder.
         * The JAR can be built [from source](https://github.com/mosip/digital-credential-plugins/tree/develop/mock-certify-plugin).
-4. Execute the installation script located inside the [docker-compose](./docker-compose/) directory
+4. Execute the installation script located inside the [docker-compose](./docker-compose/) directory to install the Registry & Credentialling Service.

     ```bash
     ./install.sh